 - Cancer: July 20 – Aug.
 10

 - Ophiuchus: Nov.
 29 – Dec.
 17

 - Sagittarius: Dec.
 17 – Jan.
 20

 Every 72 years, the positioning of the stars and constellations shift by 1 degree (from a geocentric perspective) due to the wobble of Earth’s axis.
-This means the sun is no longer in the same place it was on your birthday 3000 years ago and it will continue to shift every 72 years, forever.
+This means the Sun is no longer in the same place it was on your birthday 3000 years ago and it will continue to shift every 72 years, forever.
 So, now to address the question many have been asking…

 YOUR SIGN IS NOT GOING ANYWHERE